khyateed/projecting-food-insecurity/README.md

 ![img](images/2009_chor_FI.png)
 ![img](images/2018_chor_FI.png)

 The maps above indicate lower average food insecurity rates over time in some areas, such as the Pacific Northwest, and significantly higher rates in Southern counties.
-This is important to note, given that national averages for FI rates have gone down over time, yet these maps indicate that in some communities, this problem has actually been exacerbated over time.<br>
+This is important to note, given that **while national averages for FI rates have gone down over time, these maps indicate that in some communities, this problem has actually been exacerbated over time.<br>
-When compared to the maps above which visualize communities of color, it is easy to see that the counties which are most severely effected by food insecurity very closely parallel the areas of the country that are predominantly non-white.
+When compared to the maps above which visualize communities of color, it is easy to see that the counties which are most severely effected by food insecurity very closely parallel the areas of the country that are predominantly non-white.**

 ## 3. Is there a relationship between food insecurity rate and other factors such as rent prices, unemployment, houselessness, and race?
-The purpose of this final EDA question is to determine how the other features in the dataset, such as Food Retail presence and houselessness, relate to food insecurity rates.
+The purpose of this final EDA question is to determine how the other features in the dataset, such as average rent prices and houselessness rates, directly relate to food insecurity rates.
 These observations will be important to keep in mind moving into the modeling process and looking at coefficients/feature importances.

 ### FI Distribution, by Rent Prices
 The below histograms show the distribution of FI rates in areas with 1-br apartment rent prices above $2000, vs areas with rent prices below $1000.